opensafely-core/release-hatch/DEVELOPERS.md

 ## Test client

+The test client is a developer tool to test a locally running release-hatch server, and uses the same configuration as the running service.
+It can be used to exercise the APIs release-hatch provides.
+It automatically generates the appropriate auth tokens using the service config.

 ### Generate auth token

+This can be useful if you are manually testing urls with curl, for example.

     just client token -w WORKSPACE

 ### View index API response

+Get the index API response for a workspace or release.

     just client index -w WORKSPACE [-r RELEASE_ID]

 ### Download file

+Download a specific file from a workspace or release.

     just client file -w WORKSPACE [-r RELEASE_ID] -f file/name.txt

 ### Run basic integration test

+This creates some files in a temporary workspace which is deleted after the test run.
+It creates a release for that workspace, and checks the the index and files APIs work correctly for both the workspace and the release.
+It is run by default as a part of the test suite, as well as used as part of our deployment tooling testing.

     just client test

+Note: it does not test the release creation or file upload APIs, currently, but may do in future.

 ## Communicate with local job-runner